Skip to main content

 About the event

-The event will be a first of its kind in Wales and a valuable opportunity to:
+The event is a first of its kind in Wales and a valuable opportunity for you to:

-• Champion the value of lived experience and co-production in service planning.
+• Share the value of lived experience and co-production in service planning

 Ciara Rogers, National Director of Mental Health, Learning Disability and Neurodiversity, NHS Wales Executive.